cdeterman/prometheus/README.md

 The intention is to allow this package to use whatever backend the user wishes provided the necessary functions are implemented for the objects.

+For those curious, the name is a reference to the Greek Titan Prometheus who is considered the God of forethought.